qd-qd/sdk-tutorials/onboarding/chapter-1/4-problems-blockchain-solves.md

 * A **receiver**
 * A **package**

 The "package" could be anything.
-It could be a physical object: a gift, a letter, or parcel, a handful of cash, or it could be digital, like an email or text message.
+It could be a physical object, like a gift, a letter or parcel, or a handful of cash; or it could be digital, like an email or text message.
 In blockchain, it would be data of some sort, for example, information on a payment in cryptocurrency.

 <HighlightBox type="note">

 In this context, "a transaction" must be broken down to its most atomic form.
 To illustrate this, the process of *making a purchase* actually requires **two** transactions:

-* One from A to B to send the payment.
+* The first from A to B, to send the payment.
-* One from B to A to send the purchased goods.
+* The second from B to A, to send the purchased goods.

+These two transactions are each "atomic" in the sense that neither can be divided into smaller functioning aspects.

 </HighlightBox>